Kailokk/trata/README.md

 }
 ```

-Within this loop you could also allow for control inputs in the timer (example using crossterm):
+Within this loop you could also allow for control inputs in the timer (example using crossterm)[examples/cli-example.rs]:
 ```rust
 fn main() {
     let config = setup_config();